 Although not a specialist in FGM, I actively seek to improve women’s lives through research, education and practice.
 My main role within the FGM group is to lead the national research strategy.

-Comfort Momoh, RN, RM, FPN, BSc MSc
+Comfort Momoh MBE, RN, RM, FPN, BSc MSc

 Comfort Momoh is a FGM Consultant/Public Health Specialist and has is a staunch campaigner for the eradication of FGM.